sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 We expect the percent to be about 50%, as we initialized the memory in the |+&#10217; state each time.
 Try messing with parameters to achieve different measurement results!

-## Example 2: Classical Messaging
+## Example: Classical Messaging

-In this example, we will build a simple 2-node network connected with a classical channel.
+In this example, we will build a simple 2-node network connected with a two-way classical channel.
 The topology is shown here:

 ![net_topo2](figures/hardware_architecture_2.png)